Rio del Mar, California

-Rio del Mar (Spanish: Río del Mar, meaning "River of the Sea") is an unincorporated village in Santa Cruz County, California.
-Rio del Mar is one of several small villages that form the unincorporated community of Aptos, California.
+Rio del Mar (Spanish: Río del Mar, meaning "River of the Sea") is an unincorporated village in Santa Cruz County, California, United States.
+Rio del Mar is one of several small villages that form the unincorporated community of Aptos.
 Its population was 9,128 as of the 2020 United States census.
 For statistical purposes, the United States Census Bureau has defined Rio del Mar as a census-designated place (CDP).

 Etymology

 The name, from Spanish: Río del Mar, meaning river of the sea, was chosen to promote real estate in the area during the 1920s.

 Geography

 View of Rio del Mar State Beach.

-According to the United States Census Bureau, the CDP has a total area of 4.6 sqmi, of which, 3.0 sqmi of it is land and 1.6 sqmi of it (34.94%) is water.
+According to the United States Census Bureau, the CDP has a total area of 4.6 sqmi, of which 3.0 sqmi is land and 1.6 sqmi (34.94%) is water.
 For statistical purposes, the United States Census Bureau has defined Rio del Mar as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

-Aptos Creek goes through Rio del Mar and empties into the Monterey Bay.
+Aptos Creek flows through Rio del Mar and empties into the Monterey Bay.